Skip to Content

 More Advanced: Using Ableton Live

-Suggestions for using Makey Makey with Ableton Live
+Suggestions for using Makey Makey with Ableton Live79

 • The following clip is very clear and outlines how the Makey Makey works and how to set it up from 0:00 – 4:48